Skip to main content

 Three-day weekends

-It's hard to miss the inflatable eagles, gorillas and wacky waving tube men that dot car lots, to say nothing of ads that promise "rock-bottom" prices.
-Does a "Star-Spangled Sale-a-Bration" mean savings for you?
-It can, but be prepared for a busier-than-normal showroom.
-Ideally, you want to do your research and test-drive before the holiday and close the deal on the weekend.
-Or, better yet, sew up the deal on the first weekday after the weekend.
-Here's a deeper dive into shopping on a holiday weekend.
-And the following is a list of the three-day holiday weekends, along with a brief rating of each:
+Whether it is Presidents Day, Memorial Day, Fourth of July, or Labor Day, be prepared for a busier-than-normal showroom.
+Ideally, you want to do your research and test drive before the holiday and close the deal on the weekend.
+Or better yet, wrap up the deal on the first weekday after the weekend.
+Take a look at this article for a deeper dive into car shopping on a holiday weekend.

 Black Friday

-If you want to shop on Black Friday, you'll need to do some pre-Thanksgiving planning, such as obtaining a value on your trade-in, getting preapproved for an auto loan from your bank or credit union, and taking some test drives.
+If you want to shop on Black Friday, you'll need to do some pre-Thanksgiving planning, such as obtaining a value on your trade-in, getting preapproved for an auto loan from your bank or credit union, and taking test drives.
 Also, make sure you read the fine print on any Black Friday deal ads that seem too good to be true.
 If you're willing to brave the crowds, here are more tips for car shopping on Black Friday.

 What time of the year do new car models come out?